Department of Archaeology and History facilities

 Our facilities provide Archaeology students with opportunities to engage in research from their first year of study.

-Our purpose-built teaching and research facilities, and access to real digs in Australia and overseas, give students essential hands-on experience that sets them up for future career success.
+Our purpose-built teaching and research facilities, and access to real digs in Australia and overseas, such as the Drimolen Palaeoanthropology Field School in South Africa, give students essential hands-on experience that sets them up for future career success.

-Our outside teaching facilities feature multiple simulation excavation areas with archaeological assemblages, based on Indigenous Australian archaeology through to historic Australia.
-These areas prepare students for the most common types of archaeology encountered in Australia and give them the skills needed to work on sites of any archaeological period and locale.
+Our outdoor teaching facilities feature multiple simulated excavation areas, based on Indigenous Australian archaeology through to historic Australia.
+They prepare students for the most common types of archaeology encountered in Australia and give them the skills needed to work on sites of any archaeological period and locale.

 Our facilities include: